On Large Values of Weyl Sums: Abstract

 \section{Abstract}

 A special case of the Menshov--Rademacher theorem implies for almost all polynomials $x_1Z+\ldots +x_d Z^{d} \in \R[Z]$ of degree $d$ for the Weyl sums satisfy the upper bound

-Here we investigate the exceptional sets of coefficients $(x_1, \ldots, x_d)$ with large values of Weyl sums for infinitely many $N$, and show that in terms of the Baire categories and Hausdorff dimension they are quite massive.
+Here we investigate the exceptional sets of coefficients $(x_1, \ldots, x_d)$ with large values of Weyl sums for infinitely many $N$, and show that in terms of the Baire categories and Hausdorff dimension they are quite massive, in particular of positive Hausdorff dimension in any fixed cube inside of $[0,1]^d$.
 We also use a different technique to give similar results for sums with just one monomial $xn^d$.
-We apply these results and show that the set of polynomials which are poorly distributed modulo one is rather massive in the senses of Baire categories and the Hausdorff dimension.
+We apply these results to show that the set of poorly distributed modulo one polynomials is rather massive as well.

 \keywords{Weyl sum, exceptional set, Vinogradov mean value theorem, rational exponential sums, Baire category, Hausdorff dimension} \subjclass[2010]{11K38, 11L15, 28A78, 28A80}